After Your Consumer Proposal is Completed

 Remember how you felt when you started?
 Hopefully you’ll never have to feel that way again.
 If you recognize the same warning signs in your family or friends, you might want to "share your wisdom" and get them pointed in the right direction.

 Congratulations on your fresh start!

-We hope your find this step-by-step guide helpful.
 For a free consultation on whether a consumer proposal is right for you, contact a bankruptcy trustee near you.